 The Department of Family and Community Medicine fullfills its mission through excellence, innovation and commitment to:

 The Department is actively involved in medical education through both the third-year family medicine clerkship and the preventive medicine residency program.
 The Family Medicine clerkship began as a pilot program in 1998-99 and became a required course in 2000.
-The clerkship, which has been supported in its development by a HRSA grant program, allows third year medical students to have the opportunity to learn primary care ane ambulatory medicine by working with community based family physicians.
+The clerkship, which has been supported in its development by an HRSA grant program, allows third year medical students to have the opportunity to learn primary care and ambulatory medicine by working with community based family physicians.
 These family physicians, called preceptors, are volunteer faculty members who have been recruited and trained as clerkship teachers.
-Currently, over 170 preceptors, many serving rural or under-served populations, are part of a preceptor network that covers a geographical region within a 300 mile radius of metropolitan New Orleans.
+Currently, over 170 preceptors - many serving rural or under-served populations - are part of a network covering the geographical region within a 300 mile radius of metropolitan New Orleans.

-Family and Community Medicine experiences in the fourth year offer medical students an opportunity to become familiar with the complex aspects of the modern medical practice and to participate in a clinical experiences in local and distant community based settings.
-Elective rotations include Family Medicine preceptorships, international health, occupational and preventive medicine, and hospice care to name a few.
+Family and Community Medicine provides experiences to fourth year medical students, offering an opportunity to become familiar with the complex aspects of the modern medical practice, and to participate in a clinical experiences in both local and distant community-based settings.
+Elective rotations include Family Medicine preceptorships, international health, occupational and preventive medicine, and hospice care.

-The Preventive Medicine Residency is part of the Department of Family and Community Medicine, and the department collaborates with Louisiana family medicine residency programs as part of its teaching and research missions.
+The Preventive Medicine Residency is part of the Department of Family and Community Medicine.
+The department collaborates with Louisiana family medicine residency programs as part of its teaching and research missions.

 New developments in the department include building a distance learning program to allow students and preceptors to access clerkship and continuing education materials from remote locations.
 In addition, the department is committed to exposing our students to rural communities and promoting a rural primary care workforce.